adamfinkelstein/hepcat-chair/README.md

 Notes on this data:

 * As of SA23, the sort score is computed as a simple mean of all scores (journal-only scores for journal-only submissions).

 * The status is typically either:
 	* (a) the recommendation of the primary and secondary, if they both provide the same recommendation, or
 	* (b) Tabled.

+* The Reviews column is simply a string representing all the review information together, as it should appear in Hepcat.
+Note that A! or R! is meant to put that letter in bold like: **A** and **R**.